Frequently asked questions about health insurance coverage options in Texas

 Read more about Medicaid in Texas.

-Medicaid eligibility rules in Texas are particularly strict: Non-disabled adults without dependent children are ineligible regardless of income, and parents with dependent children are only eligible if their household income doesn’t exceed 15 percent of poverty (less than about $3,200 annually for a family of three).
+Medicaid eligibility rules in Texas are particularly strict: Non-disabled adults without dependent children are ineligible regardless of income, and parents with dependent children are only eligible if their household income is extremely low ($230 per month or lower, for a single parent with two children).

 Read more about short-term health insurance in Texas.

-There were nearly 4.3 million Texas residents enrolled in Medicare as of August 2020.
-That’s about 14 percent of the state’s population, versus nearly 19 percent of the U.S. population enrolled in Medicare.
-Most of the state’s Medicare beneficiaries are eligible for the coverage due to their age (at least 65), but 15 percent are under the age of 65 and eligible for Medicare because of a disability.
+There were more than 4.4 million Texas residents enrolled in Medicare as of mid-2022.
+That’s about 14% of the state’s population, versus 19% of the U.S. population enrolled in Medicare.
+Most of the state’s Medicare beneficiaries are eligible for the coverage due to their age (at least 65), but about 12% are under the age of 65 and eligible for Medicare because of a disability.

-More than 2.4 million Texas residents are enrolled in Original Medicare (Part A, hospital coverage, and Part B, outpatient coverage), while more than 1.8 million are enrolled in private Medicare Advantage plans.
-The number of Medicare Advantage members has been growing faster than overall growth in Medicare enrollment (the number of Texas Medicare beneficiaries enrolled in Original Medicare has fallen over the past year, despite the fact that total enrollment in Medicare has grown by more than 84,000 people).
+More than 2.25 million Texas residents are enrolled in Original Medicare (Part A, hospital coverage, and Part B, outpatient coverage), while more than 2.19 million are enrolled in private Medicare Advantage plans.
+The number of Medicare Advantage members has been growing faster than overall growth in Medicare enrollment.

 You can read more about Medicare in Texas, including details about the state’s rule for Medigap plans, as well as the availability of optional Medicare Advantage and Medicare Part D prescription drug plans.